-He is author of the leading books on family business: Keeping the Family Business Healthy, Creating Effective Boards for Private Enterprises, Strategic Planning for the Family Business (with Randel Carlock), Perpetuating the Family Business: 50 Lessons Learned from Long-Lasting Successful Families in Business and Family Business: Key Issues (with Denise Kenyon-Rouvinez) and Unconventional Wisdom: Counterintuitive Insights for Family Business Success.
-With Craig Aronoff, Ward authors a collection of booklets, “The Family Business Leadership Series,” each booklet focusing on specific issues family businesses face.
-(See www.efamilybusiness.com.)
+He is author or co-author of leading books on family business: Perpetuating the Family Business: 50 Lessons Learned from Long-Lasting Successful Families in Business; Keeping the Family Business Healthy; Unconventional Wisdom: Counterintuitive Insights for Family Business Success; Family Business: Key Issues; Strategic Planning for the Family Business; When Family Businesses are Best; Family Business as Paradox (www.familybusinessasparadox.com ); and Building a Successful Family Business Board: A Guide for Leaders, Directors, and Families.
+With Craig Aronoff, Ward authors a continuing collection of twenty booklets, “The Family Business Leadership Series,” each booklet focused on specific issues family businesses face.
+(See www.thefbcg.com.)

 John graduated from Northwestern University (B.A.) and Stanford Graduate School of Business (M.B.A. and Ph.D.).
 Previously he was the Ralph Marotta Professor of Private Enterprise and Associate Dean at Loyola University Chicago and, prior to that, a Senior Associate with Strategic Planning Institute (PIMS Program) in Cambridge, Massachussetts.
 He is now Co-Director of The Center for Family Enterprises at Northwestern University.

 Ward serves on the boards of four companies in North America, China, Europe and the Middle East.
 He was founding director of the Justin Wynn Youth Leadership Academy and is a co-founder of the Voice Health Institute and a past president of its board.

 John and his wife, Gail, a retired high school principal and member of the Chicago Board of Education, have two adult children and four young grandchildren.
 They are active in community and educational activities and enjoy family travel.